bowenlong1/E-commerce-recommendation/README.md

-Hi Quetzal,
+"Hi Quetzal,

 Thank you very much for providing the draft letter!
-I have shared it with the person at Citi who gave me the initial signature and ask for a new signature.
-I should be able to give you the new letter early next week.
+I have shared it with the person at Citi who provided the initial signature and requested a new one.
+I should be able to provide you with the updated letter early next week.

-Also, I will be travelling to China for 3 weeks from Apr 22 to May 10, is there anything I need to pay attention to regarding my immigration status?
-I am currently on H1B and has PERM pending.
-And I got H1b stamp last year in Beijing China it will be valid unitll August 2024.
+Additionally, I wanted to inform you that I will be traveling to China for three weeks from April 22nd to May 10th.
+Is there anything I need to pay attention to regarding my immigration status?
+Currently, I am on an H1B visa with a pending PERM.
+I obtained an H1B stamp last year in Beijing, China, which is valid until August 2024.

-Thanks,
-Bowen
+Thanks, Bowen